-In our opinion, the Authority complied, in all material respects, with the Section 218.415, Florida Statutes, during the year ended September 30, 2018.
+In our opinion, the Authority complied, in all material respects, with Section 218.415 Florida Statutes for the fiscal year ended September 30, 2021.

-This report is intended to describe our testing of compliance with Section 218.415, Florida Statutes, and is not suitable for any other purpose.
+This report is intended solely to describe our testing of compliance with Section 218.415, Florida Statutes, and is not suitable for any other purpose.